Discusses the mechanics of transaction handling and transmission in NDB Cluster and the NDB API, and the objects used to implement these.

 buffers to the NDB kernel:

 The NDB Transporter (TCP/IP, SCI, or shared memory) decides that a buffer is full and sends it off.
 The buffer size is implementation-dependent and may change between NDB Cluster releases.
 When TCP/IP is the transporter, the buffer size is usually around 64 KB.
 Since each

 Ndbobject provides a single buffer per data node, the notion of a “full” buffer is local to each data node.

 The accumulation of statistical data on transferred information may force sending of buffers to all storage nodes (that is, when all the buffers become full).

 Every 10 milliseconds, a special transmission thread checks whether or not any send activity has occurred.
 If not, then the thread will force transmission to all nodes.
 This means that 20 ms is the maximum amount of time that database operations are kept waiting before being dispatched.
-A 10-millisecond limit is likely in future releases of MySQL Cluster; checks more frequent than this require additional support from the operating system.
+A 10-millisecond limit is likely in future releases of NDB Cluster; checks more frequent than this require additional support from the operating system.

 For methods that are affected by the adaptive send algorithm (such as

 NdbTransaction::execute()), there is a